evbacher/gd2md-html/md-verify.md

 <h2 id="code-blocks">Code blocks</h2>

-A code block (note that by default, GD2md-html does _not_ add language descriptors to code blocks, but see [Code Blocks with lang specification](#code-blocks-with-lang-specification)):
+A code block (note that by default, Docs to Markdown does _not_ add language descriptors to code blocks, but see [Code Blocks with lang specification](#code-blocks-with-lang-specification)):

 ```